Design 101 is a series that breaks down fundamental design concepts for everyone to understand.

-Just because you may not consider yourself an artist, designer, or creative does not mean that you should ignore your visuals.
-Even if you do consider yourself any of these things, awesome visuals can help you create meaningful, shareable, and innovative content that drives traffic and keeps your customers coming back for more.
+Whether or not you consider yourself an artist, designer, or creative, effective visuals can help you create compelling, shareable, and innovative content that drives traffic and keeps your customers coming back for more.

 Ready?
 Let Design 101 begin.

-Colors can be understood due to their relationships to three groupings of color, referred to as primary, secondary, and tertiary colors.
+Colors can be understood through three groupings: Primary, secondary, and tertiary colors.

 Primary: Red, Yellow, Blue

-These cannot be created by combining any other colors
+Cannot be created by combining any other colors.

 Secondary: Orange, Green, Purple